 Electrical Issues

-There are countless electrical issues which may be the cause of your air conditioner breaking or malfunctioning, such as:
+There are countless electrical issues that may be the cause of your AC Broken or malfunctioning, such as:

 – If the ventilation system does not give the compressor the signal to turn on, then the air conditioning won’t cool the vehicle.